PRO-2684/Fuck-discord-auto-update/README.md

     - If you don't have Node installed and don't want to install it, you can download a pre-compiled standalone asar tool from [this repo](https://github.com/async3619/asar-exec/releases).
     - Example command (on Windows): `.\asar.exe e .\app.asar discord`
 - Modify the unpacked folder's `app_bootstrap/splashScreen.js` file.
+    - If you prefer viewing diff to accompish this step, you may checkout commit #77f6660 and omit the following sub-steps.
     - Find the following code:

         ```js